Stirling34/Stirling34.github.io/projects/depth_camera_report.md

 **Too oblique** (35-15°): The viewing angle differs significantly from specular reflection direction.
 The projected IR pattern reflects *away* from the camera.
 Even though there's no saturation, there's nothing for the stereo algorithm to match between the two camera views.

-This matches Yang & Waslander's simulation-based predictions about optimal viewing angles for stereo vision on reflective surfaces—except now we have experimental validation on a real camera with real imperfections.
+This matches the previous simulation-based predictions done by various academics regarding optimal viewing angles for stereo vision on reflective surfaces—except now we have experimental validation on a real camera with real imperfections.

 ---